PutraGandaD/F-AND24001121-synrgy7-put-WordsAppAndroid-ch3/README.md

 Utilizing :
 - [x] Material Design 3 By Google (https://m3.material.io)
 - [x] RecyclerView in a Fragment with OnItemClickListener Interface
 - [x] Bundle for passing data between fragments
+- [x] Switching between Vertical List to Grid Layout and vice versa
 - [x] Navigation Component for navigating between fragments, using only Single Activity
 - [x] NestedScrollView usage
 - [x] Implicit Intent with Uri for accessing browser